Strolling around Malacca, which points of interest I can not miss?

 Malacca is the city with the sauciest name I have ever been to!
 You see, «malacca» in greek language precisely means «wanker » !
 Did I choose to go there for its name?
 Yes I did, I admit it!
 Did I hate it because of that?
 Not at all!
 The city is a very strategically positioned place with very rich history and culture!
-The strait of the Malacca (or Melaka as authorities want it to be called from now and so on!) is still extremely important as a quarter of all oil carried by sea passes through this.
+The strait of the Malacca (or Melaka as authorities want it to be called from now and so on!) is still extremely financially important because a quarter of all oil carried by sea passes through here!
 As a result Malacca is full of points of interest and unique things to do within the history, food, tradition and multicultural spectrum!

 Where is the soul of the town?

 Undoubtedly, the Jonker Walk which is also the main part of the local Chinatown.
 Many touristic shops can be found around but , for me, the best time to visit it is throughout an open market day (or night!) where the local stalls take advantage of the public road.
 You can try out a variety of foods, drink fruit shakes, wander around the antique shops, buy Chinese products or Malaysian souvenirs such as the tradition pair of red clogs.
 It looks awkward as a souvenir but in fact, once upon a time it was used by old ladies in the bathroom- keep in mind that in Malay people go barefoot at home!

 Melaka Museums, museums, more museums and some monuments!